-- Let writing become your medicine…it’s a well-researched fact that writing about illness can help you reframe its meaning to you as evidenced by the work of James Pennebaker.
+- Let writing become your medicine…it’s a well-researched fact that writing about illness, writing during an illness, can help you reframe its meaning to you as evidenced by the work of James Pennebaker.
 Linda Joy Myers has also written on this topic.
 It can have positive physiological as well as emotional and spiritual effects on you.

 - Keep a journal and do free writing…get your thoughts and feelings out so they don’t fester inside of you and add stress to your already stressed body.

-Writing during illness is possible and I dare say, highly recommended.
+Writing during an illness is possible, and I dare say, highly recommended.
 It has been a key part in my own healing journey.
 Not only does it provide a distraction from the realities of illness but it helps me to explore new perspectives about my life.

 My creative well is churning with new ideas and feelings.
 I have an ever awakening sense of the preciousness of life and health in the present.

 Sometimes our greatest obstacles become our greatest gifts.

 How has illness affected your writing life?
 Do you write when you are ill?
 What benefits have you derived from writing during an illness?
 I’d love to hear your thoughts.